 2. Consider Cooking & Easy Food Prep

-If you were to lose power during a winter storm, do you have a way to cook food and clean up?
+If the power lines went down during a winter storm, do you have a way to cook food and clean up?

 If you have an electric stove in your kitchen, it’s not going to work when the power goes out, so you need a backup way to heat water and cook.
 A small camp stove, like the Coleman gas stove, is inexpensive and easy to operate.
 Just make sure you use gas-powered stoves in the garage – with the garage door open – to avoid carbon monoxide buildup in your home.